kgarner7/navidrome-migrate/README.md

 1. Stop Navidrome.
 2. Back up your database (make a copy of `navidrome.db`)
 3. Make note of the original path to your music library.
-   This is the `MusicFolder` (navidrome.toml) or `ND_MUSICFOLDER` (environment variable) property
+This must be the FULL path to your library.
 4. Copy/move your music to the new music folder.
 (The script will check the validity of the new paths)
    - The new music path may contain symlinks if needed
 5. Run the migration script: `python migrate.py PATH_TO_DB ORIGINAL_MUSIC_FOLDER NEW_MUSIC_FOLDER`.